NoClueBruh/NoClueLang/README.md

   - reads user input ( 300 character limit because why not )

 IO::readChar() -> string
-  - reads a single character from the user ( doesn't require the user to hit enter )
+  - reads a single character from the user ( doesn't require the user to hit enter if you're using windows )
 ```

 ### Sys Collection